 His efforts enabled B-24D Liberator 41-23975 to fly his damaged B-24 to the north coast of Choiseul and ditch.
 Finally, Rist was shot down at approximately 12:30pm.
 Missing Air Crew Report 586 (MACR 586) states: "Last seen by Major Westbrook, 44th FS, with right engine smoking and Zeros on his tail."
 Rist's aircraft and body were never located, suspected to crash.
 When this aircraft failed to return it was officially listed as Missing In Action (MIA).

 Justin Taylan adds:

 "I researched this mission at the Tokyo Defense archives.
 The following Japanese aircraft intercepted the American formation: 11 Rufes (one aborted) of 802 Kōkūtai, 20 Zeros of the 252 Kōkūtai and 9 Zeros of the 204 Kōkūtai for a total of 39 Japanese aircraft."

 Rist was offiically declared dead on December 15, 1945.
-He is memorialized on the tablets of the missing at Manila American Cemetery.
+He earned the Distinguished Flying Cross (DFC), Distinguished Service Cross (DSC) and Purple Heart, posthumously.
+He is memorialized at Manila American Cemetery on the tablets of the missing.